bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

   time someone moves a slider, and ten users are doing this at once, users could easily see 10*100ms=1s of lag with only ten users.
-- In Tornado, non-blocking code is modeled with functions or methods that return an instance of the ``Future`` class.
-You may have seen the ``@gen.coroutine`` decorator.
-This decorator transforms the decorated method into a method which returns a ``Future``.
+- In Tornado, non-blocking code is implemented with Python native coroutrines, i.e. ``async def``.
 - When no code is running, Tornado waits in its ``IOLoop`` (sometimes called a "main loop" or "event loop"), which means it's waiting for something to happen.
 When something happens,